List of prehistoric amphibian genera

-This list of prehistoric amphibians is an attempt to create a comprehensive listing of all genera from the fossil record that have ever been considered to be amphibians, excluding purely vernacular terms.
+This list of prehistoric amphibians is an attempt to create a comprehensive listing of all genera from the fossil record that have ever been considered to be amphibians, excluding purely from vernacular terms.
 The list includes all commonly accepted genera, but also genera that are now considered invalid, doubtful (nomina dubia), or were not formally published (nomina nuda), as well as junior synonyms of more established names, and genera that are no longer considered amphibians.
 Modern forms are excluded from this list.
-The list currently includes 457 names.
+The list currently is including 457 names.

 Naming conventions and terminology

 Naming conventions and terminology follow the International Code of Zoological Nomenclature.
 Technical terms used include: